About the Program

 Pre-requisites & Class Level

 There is no automated way to check pre-requisites.
 Completed course information is supplied to host campuses via the global database based upon the self-reporting of the student.
-If pre-requisite are enforced, information about prior course completion will be available to registrars at the host campuses for their consideration.
+If pre-requisites are enforced, information about prior course completion will be available to registrars at the host campuses for their consideration.
 Campuses can pause enrollment processing to review prerequisites and clear for enrollment.

 Class Level information will not be supplied through the global database.
 In order to accommodate students, host campus registrars will have access to a series of override options that can be utilized as circumstances arise.